utsaslab/crashmonkey/docs/CrashMonkey.md

 # CrashMonkey #
 ### Overview ###

-CrashMonkey is a file-system agnostic testing framework for file-system consistency.
+CrashMonkey is a file-system agnostic testing framework for file-system crash consistency.
 It is meant to explore many crash states that are possible when a computer crashes in the middle of a file-system operation.
 CrashMonkey is made up of 3 main parts:

 1. File-system agnostic kernel modules for bio logging and disk snapshotting
-3. An auto-checker that tests if the recovered filesystem state is consistent
+3. An auto-checker that tests if the recovered file-system state is consistent
 4. A user space test harness which coordinates everything

 The HotStorage'17 paper *CrashMonkey: A Framework to Automatically Test File-System Crash Consistency* has a more detailed explanation of the internals of CrashMonkey. <br>
 [[Paper PDF]( http://www.cs.utexas.edu/~vijay/papers/hotstorage17-crashmonkey.pdf)] [[Slides](http://www.cs.utexas.edu/~vijay/papers/hotstorage17-crashmonkey-slides.pdf)] [[Bibtex](http://www.cs.utexas.edu/~vijay/bibtex/hotstorage17-crashmonkey.bib)]

-CrashMonkey also makes use of common Linux file system checker and repair programs like `fsck` in cases where the recovered file system image is unmountable.
+CrashMonkey also makes use of common Linux file-system checker and repair programs like `fsck` in cases where the recovered file-system image is unmountable.

 ___
 ### Getting Setup ###